bokand/page-collection/README.md

 Today, most browsers render such a response as plain text (a usable fallback for non-implementing user agents!).

-Without being overly prescriptive, this proposal specifies that browsers should attempt open each link and group the opened pages together in their
+Without being overly prescriptive, this proposal specifies that browsers should attempt open each constituent link and group the opened pages together in some "multilink view" UI.
-UI.
 The exact UI mechanics are left to user agent discretion.
-One example of such a grouped UI is "tab groups"; however, this could be an area of experimentation and exploration.
+One example of such a multilink view could be "tab groups";
+however, this could be an area of experimentation and exploration.

-In some contexts or circumstances, the user agent may decide opening all links is inappropriate or infeasible (e.g. see [opt-in](#anchor-link-opt-in) and [permission](#permissions) sections.
+In some contexts or circumstances, the user agent may decide opening all links is inappropriate or infeasible (e.g. see [opt-in](#anchor-link-opt-in) and [restrictions](#restrictions) sections.
 Instead, the user agent may provide a friendly single-page "fallback" which shows a clickable link to each linked resource.

 We also extended `text/uri-list` (in a backwards compatible way) to allow adding some configuration options.
 Options can be specified at the end of